 Setup 1: Here the emitters and the receiving radio are positioned in line-of-sight (LoS) settings.
-The separation between the emitter and receiver are varied from 1.6 ft to 9.8 ft in steps of 0.8 ft.
+The separation between the emitter and receiver is varied from 1.6 ft to 9.8 ft in steps of 0.8 ft.

-Setup 2: This setup is considered a challenging setting given the non-line-of-sight (NLoS) settings between the emitters and receiver.
+Setup 2: This setup is considered a challenging setting given the rich multipath propagation settings between the emitters and the receiver.
 Here the emitter is placed at the four corners of the indoor laboratory while the receiver is placed at the center of the laboratory space.
 In this setup, the maximum separation between one of the corners and the receiver amounts to approximately 24.2 ft.
+Figure 2 shows the indoor laboratory setup with emitter locations and receiver placement.
+The multipath nature of the laboratory contributed by the walls, furniture, and lab equipment are clearly portrayed here (to keep the figure less crowded some obstacles are not shown).